-The Federal Communications Commission (FCC) licenses for all of the state-owned educational, noncommercial television transmitters (18) are administered through OETA.
+The Federal Communications Commission (FCC) licenses for all of the state-owned educational, non-commercial television transmitters (18) are administered through OETA.
 Twelve other states have similar statewide educational television operations and support their networks through state appropriations.
-OETA receives approximately \$0.90 per citizen in state funding while other state networks receive as much as \$5.58 per citizen to support their educational television operations.
+OETA receives approximately \$0.86 per citizen in state funding while other state networks receive as much as \$5.41 per citizen to support their educational television operations.
 Originally, the entire operating budget of OETA was funded by direct appropriation of state dollars.
-However, as equipment, broadcasting, programming and production expenses have increased and services have been expanded, the proportion of state funding has decreased from 100 percent to now approximately 42 percent however that does not include programming cost.
+However, as equipment, broadcasting, programming and production expenses have increased and services have been expanded, the proportion of state funding remains at 42 percent however that does not include programming cost.
 As a state agency, the operating costs of the Authority are primarily funded through legislative appropriation and a small amount of self-generated funds.
 All programming, promotion and development are supported fully by the OETA Foundation based on the 1992 Partnership Agreement between the Authority and the Foundation.
 Foundation-generated dollars are received from viewers, corporations, foundations and other grants.
 The OETA Foundation is a legally separate and tax-exempt entity.
 The Foundation was formed to receive, invest and expend funds from the public and grantors for the benefit of public broadcasting.